polymonster/pmtech/readme.md

 Follow work in progress:
 [trello](https://trello.com/b/ciujzpUT)

 A lightweight code base with powerful features that can be used for games and real-time graphics applications.
-This project focuses on data-oriented and multithreaded code with minimalistic procedural api's sticking to [Orthodox C++](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b) principles.
+This project focuses on data-oriented and multithreaded code with minimalistic procedural api's, sticking to [Orthodox C++](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b) principles.

 Take a look at:
 [demos...](https://polymonster.github.io/index.html)